RhythmusByte/RhythmusByte/README.md

 ## 🌟 Projects
 - [Weather Infoga](https://weatherinfoga.vercel.app)
   > A weather app that fetches live weather data using [OpenWeatherMap](https://openweathermap.org) API <br>
-  > Nb: Halted deployment for maintenance
+  > Note: Temporarily halted deployment for maintenance and enhancements
-> More projects are on the way!
+> More exciting projects are in the pipeline!

 ---

 ## 📬 Get In Touch
-> Hit me up using the email on my GitHub profile or slide into my DMs on [social media](https://rhythmusbytelinks.netlify.app)!
+> Interested in collaboration or just want to say hi?
+Reach out using the email on my GitHub profile or connect via [social media](https://rhythmusbytelinks.netlify.app)!

 <div align='center'>